tomsouri/notes2audio/README.md

 # notes2audio

-`notes2audio` is a Python-based pipeline that converts PDF study notes into high-quality, "listenable" audio files (MP3).
+`notes2audio` is a Python-based pipeline that converts PDF and DOCX study notes into high-quality, "listenable" audio files (MP3).
 Unlike simple Text-to-Speech (TTS) tools, it uses Large Language Models (LLMs) to rewrite messy, bulleted notes into natural, fluid spoken-word scripts before synthesizing them.

-Check out the [examples/](examples/) directory to see the transformation from raw PDF to refined audio.
+Check out the [examples/](examples/) directory to see the transformation from raw notes to refined audio.

 ## 🚀 Features